 Challenge number Detail of challenge 1.
 Children arriving hungry to school and not ready to learn.
 2. Issues with speech and language upon entry to school.
 3. Lack of reading materials, support for reading outside of school.
 Poor listening skills and acquiring early reading and phonics.
 To fund Reading Plus for targeted reading intervention.
 4. Issues with social, emotional, health and wellbeing.
 5. Children not acquiring vocabulary in line with national expectations and secondary-ready guidelines.
-6. Missed and 'lost' learning due to Covid legacy and 'cost of living' crisis.
+6. 'Cost of living' crisis.